plausible/docs/docs/integration-guides.md

 ## Ruby

 [Plausible API Ruby Gem](https://github.com/dailytics/plausible_api): This is a simple wrapper to read the Plausible API with Ruby.
 Built and maintained by [Dailytics](https://dailytics.com/).

+## Server side tracking

+We have the Plausible events API which can be used to record pageviews and custom events server side without the use of JavaScript.
+[Learn more here](events-api.md).

 ## Shopify